West Virginia Highlights

 - Preserve local control of smokefree laws throughout the state; and

-The American Lung Association in West Virginia will continue to work with our partners in 2024 to educate lawmakers and the public on the ongoing fight against tobacco through proven policies such as increasing funding for tobacco prevention and control programs, protecting local control of smokefree air laws, and eliminating ineffective punitive policies that fail to address youth initiation of tobacco products.
+The American Lung Association in West Virginia will continue to work with our partners in 2025 to educate lawmakers and the public on the ongoing fight against tobacco through proven policies such as increasing funding for tobacco prevention and control programs, protecting local control of smokefree air laws, and increasing taxes on tobacco products.

 West Virginia Facts |